 All students who are not Estonian citizens or EU citizens (including EEA countries and Switzerland) need a temporary residence permit for study.
 EU citizens should obtain a temporary residence permit in Estonia.
-The temporary residence permit is usually granted for the period of 1 year.
-In order to obtain a temporary residence permit, the student should register their place of residence at the Local Government Authority of the place of residence within 1 month from the day that residence received notification of being granted temporary residence permit.
+The temporary residence permit for study is usually issued with a period of validity until the end of the nominal study period.
+In order to obtain a temporary residence permit, the student should register their place of residence at the Local Government Authority of the place of residence within 1 month from the day that residence permit.
 In addition, the student has to apply for an Estonia ID-card within 1 month from obtaining the temporary residence permit.
 More information can be found on the Estonian Police and Border Guard Board website: www.politsei.ee